-The Application Manifest works in conjunction with Kubernetes jobs and configuration maps.
-Together, these tools provide a high degree of flexibility for specifying how applications are installed, updated and configured.
+The Application Manifest works in conjunction with Helm charts and Kubernetes resources like jobs and configuration maps.
+These tools provide a high degree of flexibility for specifying how applications are installed, updated and configured.

-$ tele build -o app-name.tar app.yaml
+$ tele build -o my-kubernetes-appliance.tar manifest.yaml

-app-name.tar, which can
+my-kubernetes-appliance.tar, which can

-Another option is to publish the Application Bundle into the Gravity "Ops Center", a centralized repository of your Application Bundles and its deployed Clusters.
-If an Application Bundle is distributed via the Ops Center, the resulting Cluster can optionally "phone home" for automating updates, remote monitoring and trouble shooting.
+Another option is to publish the Application Bundle into the Gravity Ops Center, a centralized repository of your Application Bundles and deployed Clusters.
+If an Application Bundle is distributed via the Ops Center, the resulting Cluster can optionally "phone home" for automating updates, remote monitoring and troubleshooting.

 The Ops Center allows Application Bundle publishers to oversee how many Clusters are running and perform administration and maintenance across all of them in a repeatable, scalable way, even if they are deployed on 3rd party infrastructure.